insin/nwb/docs/guides/ReactApps.md

 `npm run build` | create a production build in `dist/` `npm run clean` | delete built resources

-The initial project is set up so you can sucessfully run each of these commands and get some meaningful output.
+The initial project is set up so you can successfully run each of these commands and get some meaningful output.

 ## Running the Development Server